 As of December 2021, the average of the median sales prices in each of the jurisdictions in Solano County for all single-family homes \$606,823 (Table 2-25).
-The maximum affordable purchase price for a four-person household is \$74,050 for an acutely low-income household, \$144,870 for an extremely low-income household, \$241,285 for a very low-income household, \$385,658for a low-income household, and \$592,154 for a moderate-income household.
+The maximum affordable purchase price for a four-person household is \$74,050 for an acutely low-income household, \$144,870 for an extremely low-income household, \$241,285 for a very low-income household, \$385,658 for a low-income household, and \$592,154 for a moderate-income household.
 Looking at the maximum affordable purchase price and the median sales prices for all jurisdictions, moderate- and above moderate-income households in Dixon, Fairfield, Rio Vista, Suisun City, Vacaville, and Vallejo could afford existing and newly constructed homes.
-Unincorporated Solano County moderate income households' limited income, these households would require assistance through City, County, state, or federal homebuyers' programs.
+Unincorporated Solano County moderate income households are within reach of the median sales prices.
+Lower income households are not within reach of an affordable option.
+Due to lower-income households' limited income, these households would require assistance through City, County, state, or federal homebuyers' programs.
 For example, a down payment assistance loan program can help a household that can afford monthly mortgage payments and other housing related costs but due to their limited income, has difficulty saving enough money for a down payment.
 A Below Market Rate program can offer a household the opportunity to purchase a home at a price significantly lower than market rate, which can set them up with an affordable monthly mortgage payment.
 Sometimes these programs can be used in conjunction on the same home purchase.